-AstroDMx Capture is able to debayer the camera's output and display it on the screen using one of three algorithms.
-It is also capable of saving the fully debayerd output as standard RGB files using either a high-quality linear interpolation or a bilinear interpolation algorithm.
+AstroDMx Capture is able to debayer the camera's output and display it on the screen using one of four algorithms.
+It is also capable of saving the fully debayerd output as standard RGB files using: Adaptive Homogeneity-Directed (AHD), high-quality linear interpolation, bilinear interpolation and Nearest Neighbour algorithms.

 For performance reasons, the software allows the user to disable real-time debayering but have the display debayerd using a lower quality, less resource hungry debayering algorithm (Nearest Neighbour) while having the output saved as RAW, or choose not to have the display debayered.
 If no debayering is selected then the display will show a monochrome undebayered image with the bayer pattern visiable.
 The undebayered output will then need to be debayered during stacking.

 The software works with four debayer patterns.
 RGGB, GBRG, GRGB and BGGR.
 The software can automatically discover the correct bayer pattern or the user can specify it manually.
-Occasionally, AstroDMx is unable to discover the correct bayer pattern and so may show incorrect colours.
+Depending upon the camera, AstroDMx may be unable to discover the correct bayer pattern and so may show incorrect colours.
 In such a case, the user can manually select the correct pattern.